-Likley: This has more chance of happening than it does of not happening (Example: Picking a constonantout of the alphabet at random)
+Likely: This has more chance of happening than it does of not happening (Example: Picking a consonant of the alphabet at random)

-Very Likely: This will probably happen but might not.
-(Example: You using your phone today before you go to bed)
+Very Likely: This will probably happen but might not (Example: Using your phone today before you go to bed)

 Certain: This has to happen (Example: Rolling a normal dice and getting a number less than 7)